NimrodHunter/Lemma-POC/README.md

 - No governance or ownership on the contracts.
 - No comments at contarcts.
 - No fully tested.
-- No full security regars.
+- No full security regards.
 - Just a POC